 Students must complete the Free Application for Federal Student Aid (FAFSA) each year to determine eligibility for need-based federal and state financial aid.
 Additionally, incoming students are encouraged to complete the CSS Profile to be considered for all TCU funded aid programs.
 Since the grants are based in part on financial eligibility, awards may vary from year to year depending upon the economic situation of the family.

 Eligibility: Students with financial eligibility are considered for participation in this program.
-The results of the FAFSA and CSS profile as well as the strength of a student’s academic credentials are reviewed.
+The results of the FAFSA and CSS profile, as well as the strength of a student’s academic credentials, are reviewed.
 The award is based upon the quality of the entire applicant pool.
-Renewal is based upon the results of the FAFSA and a minimum TCU cumulative GPA of 2.5.
+Renewal is based on the results of the FAFSA and a minimum TCU cumulative GPA of 2.5.

 Middle Income Assistance Grant

 Amount: Awards vary, generally between $500 and $2,800.

 Eligibility: TCU recognizes that middle-income families often require assistance in the financing of a higher education.
 For this reason, we offer special consideration to provide assistance to individuals who may not qualify for other grant programs.

 Amount: Awards for 2018-2019 range between $652 to $6095.

 Eligibility: Largest of the federal grant awards, this program provides grants to students meeting the eligibility criteria established by the U.S. Congress.

 Eligibility: Awarded on the basis of financial eligibility as established through the FAFSA.
 Priority is given to students who qualify for the Federal Pell Grant.